ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 yarn serve
 ```

-Anyway you used to connect your style class to a component may brings the same result and your component can be changed according to the defined style in your class.
+It doesn't matter the way you use to connect your style class to a component, all of them may bring the same result and your component can be changed according to the defined style in your class.
 {{% /tab %}}

 {{% tab name="React" %}}